ThousandMonkeysTypewriter/Deployer/README.md

 Let's suppose we have a document containing [description](https://github.com/nayname/JOL/blob/master/src/main/resources/flowers/iris.txt) of flowers and we want to turn it [into the list of objects of the type Flower](https://github.com/nayname/JOL/blob/master/src/main/java/org/deeplearning4j/IrisClassifier.java).
 This object will contain parameters from the document (sepal length, sepal width, etc.) and a label - which type of flower that is.
 The label is not provided by the document so we will use our ML model to derive the flower's label from it's parameters.

-First, we load saved and trained model using model configuration.
+First, we load saved and trained model using the model configuration.

 `MLModel model = new MLModel(conf);`

 Then, we load the document.
-Each row of the represents one flower.
+Each row represents one flower.
 The first row looks like this:

 `5.1,3.5,1.4,0.2,0`